duleorlovic/blog/_posts/2018-05-24-hotwire-turbo-websockets-actioncable.md

 </turbo-stream>
 ```

-In in view we use helper `turbo_stream.append 'id', partial: 'edit'` for example
+In in response we use helper `turbo_stream.append 'id', partial: 'edit'` for
+example
 ```
 # app/views/posts/create.turbo_stream.erb
 <%= turbo_stream.append 'messages', @message %>
 ```
-In controller
+or in controller

 ```
 def create